 Arrange your canvas face-down on a flat, clean and dry surface.
 Place your assembled stretcher frame on top with the raised "canvas-edge" facing down.
 Make sure the frame is square by measuring diagonally in both directions .
 A properly-sized canvas will leave about 3-5 inches of canvas on each side, enough to cover the sides (depth) of the frame, plus about 2-3 inches of material to pull around the back.
 If you haven’t yet assembled your stretcher frame, start here for step-by-step instructions.

 2. START YOUR CANVAS STAPLING IN THE CENTER

 3. CONTINUE STAPLING

 On each side, drive 3 more staples about 1 ½ inches apart on each side of the first staple.
-Apply tension to the canvas while stapling.
+Pull the canvas to create an even tension while stapling.

-Work from the center towards each corner, adding 3 staples at a time, stopping 4 inches before the end on the top and bottom bars to leave room for your corner folds.
-You want the sides of your canvas (which are most visible when hung) to be smooth.
+Work from the center towards each corner, adding 3-5 staples at a time, stopping 6 inches before the end on what will be the top and bottom sides of the frame to leave room for your corner folds.
+Typically, the folds are located there so the sides of your canvas (which are most visible when hung) will be smooth.

 Pull your remaining canvas tight and staple to the frame.
 Repeat on each corner.
-Once you’re finished, your corners should look like this:
+Your finished corners should look like this: